wealthsimple/eventsimple/README.md

 end
 ```

 However, conditional validations tend to become more complex over time.
-An alternative approach be to validate at the point _when_ a handle is being updated.
+An alternative approach can be to validate at the point _when_ a handle is being updated.

 Consider extending the model with a mixin, to apply the validation only when the email is actually being set.